How to: Use your bike to make a shelter

-If it’s not too windy, and you’d like a bit more space and ventilation, follow step 2 of the double wheeled shelter and use your front wheel as an extra post to create a much more spacious abode.
+If it’s not too windy, and you’d like a bit more space and ventilation, follow step 2 of the double-wheel shelter and use your front wheel as an extra post to create a much more spacious abode.

 Why tarp over tent?

 To tarp or to tent?
 For me really it is weather dependent – if on a long trip with a risk of bad weather, I take a tent – but lose space and gain weight.
-However, for short trips with a couple of nights out, a bivi bag and / or tarp is my first choice.
+However, for short trips of a couple of nights out, a bivi bag and/or tarp is my first choice.

 Tarps are cheap and lightweight compared to tents.
 They are quick to set up, take down and much less obtrusive – perfect for a spot of stealth camping.

-With your bivi or tarp, you’re a part of the nightscape – it’s a different experience to the luxury of a tent where you’re trapped from the outside by nylon walls and zips.
+With your bivi or tarp, you’re a part of the nightscape – it’s a different experience to the luxury of a tent where you’re separated from the outside by nylon walls and zips.

 The important thing is just to get out there and give it a go!

 What kit do I need?

 Assuming you’ve got the camping essentials of a sleeping bag and sleeping mat, if you’re just dipping your toe into tarp camping, your outlay doesn’t need to be too much.